 We are currently advancing our first clinical candidate PRT543, an oral inhibitor of PRMT5 in a Phase 1 clinical trial in advanced solid tumors and select myeloid malignancies.
 Upon establishing a recommended expansion dose, we plan to begin enrolling patients in the expansion portion of the Phase 1 program in select tumor types that are potentially driven by PRMT5 dysregulation.
 These tumor types include ACC, MF, genomically selected MDS, and genomically selected HRD+ tumors.
-We anticipate enrollment into these expansion cohorts to begin in the second half of 2020 and clinical data beginning in the first half of 2021.
+We began patient enrollment into the solid tumor expansion portion of our ongoing Phase 1 trial during the fourth quarter of 2020 and we expect to begin patient enrollment into additional solid tumor and myeloid malignancies expansion cohorts early in 2021.
+We anticipate collecting clinical results for PRT543 beginning in the first half of 2021.
 We then plan to initiate interactions with the regulatory authorities regarding the design of pivotal trial(s) to enable potential registration of PRT543.
+We anticipate presenting initial clinical data from the trial at medical meetings in the second half of 2021.

-Preclinical Results - Summary
+Preclinical Results-Summary

 In vitro, we observed that PRT543 is potent and highly selective in biochemical assays.
-In cellular assays PRT543 treatment resulted in a dose-dependent reduction in symmetric dimethylation of arginine, or sDMA, levels, a direct readout of PRMT5 activity, in tumor cell lines.
+In cellular assays PRT543 treatment resulted in a dosedependent reduction in symmetric dimethylation of arginine, or sDMA, levels, a direct readout of PRMT5 activity, in tumor cell lines.
 PRT543 inhibited the proliferation of a panel of cell lines representative of both hematologic and solid tumor types both as monotherapy and in combination with other targeted therapies.
 PRT543 was active in cell lines that are resistant to other targeted agents.